railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_db_create.rst

-Database creation
+Database Creation
 =================

 Use the technique outlined in :ref:`ch-inst` to create a new database, \ ``openerp_ch02``\  .
-This database will contain the demonstration data provided with OpenERP and a large proportion of the core Open ERP functionality.
+This database will contain the demonstration data provided with OpenERP and a large proportion of the core OpenERP functionality.
 You will need to know your super administrator password for this – or you will have to find somebody who does have it to create this seed database.

 Start the database creation process from the :guilabel:`Login` page by clicking